 Arugula Caprese Salad

-- 1 to 2 tbsp aged balsamic vinegar*
+- 1 to 2 tablespoon aged balsamic vinegar (see notes)

 - fresh cracked black pepper